Quantum enhanced stratification of Breast Cancer: exploring quantum expressivity for real omics data: Results

 \subsection{Exact simulation}

-We analysed the performance of the chosen quantum embeddings in an ideal noiseless setting on the full data set with 1980 samples and compared the results with a classical RBF embedding.
-In this phase we computed the QKs on a locally simulated quantum computer with 4 qubits, using the \textit{qasm simulator} backend from Qiskit , which is designed to simulate the behaviour of an ideal quantum circuit.
-Considering no assumptions were made regarding the partition of our data, we optimised the number of clusters (K) in a range from 2 to 10, where $K=10$ refer to the IntClust subtypes \citep{Curtis2012TheGA}.
-Specifically, we evaluate the SC, as defined in eq \ref{silhouette}, for each feature map (i.e. quantum and RBF) and the quantum kernels have been evaluated for input values within the range $[0,\beta]$, with $\beta \in \{\frac{\pi}{8},\frac{\pi}{4},\frac{\pi}{2},\pi,2\pi\}$.
-The results of the SC for the exact simulations are shown in Fig. \ref{fig:heatmap_SS}.
+We analyzed the performance of the chosen quantum embeddings in an ideal noiseless setting on the full data set with 1980 samples and compared the results with a classical RBF embedding.
+In this phase we computed the QKs on a locally simulated quantum computer with 4 qubits, using the \textit{qasm simulator} backend from Qiskit , which is designed to simulate the behavior of an ideal quantum circuit.
+For each feature map the QKs have been evaluated for input values within the range $[0,\beta]$, with $\beta \in \{\frac{\pi}{8},\frac{\pi}{4},\frac{\pi}{2},\pi,2\pi\}$.
+We investigated the difference between the RBF and each quantum kernel function by computing the $g_{C|Q}$, using the implementation provided by \citep{dimarcantonio2023quask}.
+The $g_{C|Q}$ is used as a prescreening of quantum embedding, in particular a large $g_{C|Q}$ compared to the threshold $\sqrt{N}$ indicates a significant deviation between the performances of the two kernels \citep{Huang2020PowerOD}.
+The results in Fig. \ref{fig:gdifference} demonstrate that the selected quantum embeddings exceed this threshold, highlighting a significant deviation from the classical counterpart.
+This behavior correlates with the expressivity of the encoding: the entangled ZZ linear and ZZ full feature maps show $\beta \geq \frac{\pi}{4}$ have a large $g_{C|Q}$ whereas the unentangled Z feature map exceeds the threshold only for less regularized embedding with$\beta \geq \pi $ .
+Considering no assumptions were made regarding the partition of our data, for the clustering we optimized the number of clusters (K) in a range from 2 to 10, where $K=10$ refer to the IntClust subtypes \citep{Curtis2012TheGA}.
+Specifically, we measured the SC, as defined in eq \ref{silhouette}, for each feature map (i.e. quantum and RBF) .The results of the SC for the exact simulations are shown in Fig. \ref{fig:heatmap_SS}.
 Overall, it can be noticed that ZZ-linear map outperforms the classical RBF model for $K=2$, the trivial case, and for finer grouping with $K\geq 9$, with $\beta=\frac{\pi}{8}$ and with $\beta=\frac{\pi}{4}$ respectively.
 However, the RBF kernel shows higher SCs for $3\leq K\leq 8$.
 This seemingly irregular behaviour can be explained taking into consideration that the SC might be affected by the presence of macro and micro structures within the data, advantaging clustering with lower $K$ \citep{Liu2010UnderstandingOI}.
 The SC of ZZ full also show an improvement as $K$ increases for all $\beta$ values, although significantly lower than ZZ linear case, suggesting that a more granular stratification better suits the data structure.
 The Z feature map, on the other hand, favours clustering with lower $K$ for $\beta \leq \frac{\pi}{2}$ being $K=5$ the best SC value.
 The trend then switches for $\beta > \frac{\pi}{2}$ for which higher values of $K$ yield a better SC.
 In addition, the experimental results demonstrate that the quality of the clustering, entailed by the SC, depends on the complexity of the encoding, i.e. on the entanglement structure of the feature map, and further by the angle $\beta$, which provides a regularisation of the expressivity.
 In fact, the entangled $ZZ$ feature maps strongly benefit from regularisation, as they show a subsequent decrease of the score with the increase of the angle range $\beta$.
 Whereas the Z feature map provides its bests results with some level of angle tuning for $\frac{\pi}{4}\leq \beta \leq \pi$ and has its pick for $\beta = \frac{\pi}{2}$.